The women’s and children’s research team covers four distinct specialty areas:

 Some of our current work in neonatal research is on deferred cord clamping, speed of increasing feeds, optical coherence tomography, treatment of persistent pulmonary hypertension of the newborn and an inotropes and infection.
 Forthcoming studies will look at infection and chronic lung disease, preventing neonatal bowel problems, reducing line infections and treating patent ductus arteriosus.

 - Women’s Health (including obstetrics and gynaecology)

-Women’s health research encompasses the wide range of issues that face women at various times of their life, from fertility, pregnancy, gynaecology cancers, menopause and beyond.
+Women’s health research encompasses the wide range of issues that face women at various times of their life, including fertility, pregnancy, gynaecology cancers, menopause and beyond.
 The staff within the team work on many different studies that have impacted on patient care and treatment, ensuring that the women of Leicester, Leicestershire and Rutland are provided with the best evidence-based approaches.

 Please click the following link for more information about women’s health research at Leicester’s Hospitals: http://www.leicestermaternity.nhs.uk/maternity-services/what-is-maternity-research/

-It may sometimes be challenging to make a specific diagnosis for a family or person; a genetic assessment can help them to understand the possible diagnoses and treatment options.
+It may sometimes be challenging to make a specific diagnosis for a family or person.
+A genetic assessment can help them to understand the possible diagnoses and treatment options.
 We encourage patients to actively participate in suitable research projects that may assist us in making a diagnosis for them and to understand more about the genetic condition and its management.